tapiam06/CSS-intro-with-GitHub-2017/github_basics/README.md

 Right now you’re looking at a GitHub repo.
 “Repo” is short for “repository.”
 A repo is a place to store code.
 More important, it is a place to keep a record of all your changes.
 It’s also great for sharing and collaborating.

-This repo is named “CSS-intro-with-GitHub-2016.”
+This repo is named “CSS-intro-with-GitHub.”
 The name of any repo is at the top of the web page.

 A repo usually contains several folders and files.
-Some repos contain dozens of folders and files -- maybe even hundreds.
+Some repos contain dozens of folders and files — maybe even hundreds.

 ## Sign up for GitHub